 - Be reasonable in terms of the the type of employment or business affected.

-What is reasonable is a question of fact that depends on the facts of the non-compete and on the nature of the work to be restricted.
+What is reasonable is a question of fact that depends on the scope of the restrictions and on the nature of the work to be restricted.
 For example, an agreement prohibiting a medical supply sales rep from competing for a year within 100 miles of his current territory is likely reasonable.
 However, the same agreement prohibiting the sales rep from working in the any medical-related field for 50 years anywhere in the world is probably not reasonable.

 Also, the non-compete must protect a “reasonable competitive business interest” – meaning that agreements targeting back-room employees like maintenance or unskilled workers may be vulnerable to challenge because restricting those employees furthers no legitimate business interest.
-Before drafting and mandating a non-compete, an employer should ask exactly what they are trying to protect.
-If the answer is something concrete like “customers” or “sales contacts” – then the agreement is likely enforceable.
-If you struggle to come up with an answer or the answer is “I don’t want the employee working somewhere else” – then the agreement is potentially invalid.
+Before drafting and requiring a non-compete, an employer should ask themselves exactly what they are trying to protect.
+If the answer is something concrete like “customers” or “sales contacts” – then the agreement likely meets the reasonable competitive business interest criteria.
+If they struggle to come up with an answer or the answer is “I don’t want the employee working somewhere else” – then the agreement may not be considered reasonable and may not be enforced.